-13.4 Child Sexual Exploitation and Child Criminal Exploitation: are forms of abuse and both occur where an individual or group takes advantage of animbalance in power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity.
-In some cases, the abuse will be in exchange for something the victim needs or wants, and/or will be to the financial benefit or increased status of the perpetrator or facilitator.
+- 13.4.1. are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity.
+In some cases, the abuse will be in exchange for something the victim needs or wants, and/or will be to the financial benefit or increased status of the perpetrator or facilitator. - 13.4.2.
 Child Sexual Exploitation and Child Criminal Exploitation does not always involve physical contact; it can also occur through the use oftechnology.
-Like all forms of abuse exploitation:

-- can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex; - can still be abuse even if the sexual activity appears consensual; - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posting on social media); - can be perpetrated by individuals or groups, males or females, and children or adults.
-The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organisedabuse; and - is typified by some form of power imbalance in favour of those perpetrating the abuse.

-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.

-Some of the following signs may be indicators of Child CriminalExploitation:

-children who appear with unexplained gifts or new possessions;

-- children who associate with other young people involved in exploitation; - children who suffer from changes in emotional well-being; - children who misuse drugs and alcohol; - children who go missing for periods of time or regularly come home late; and - children who regularly miss school or education or do not take part ineducation.
+Like all forms of abuse exploitation: - 13.4.2.1 Can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex. - 13.4.2.2Can still be abuse even if the sexual activity appears consensual. - 13.4.2.3.
+Can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity. - 13.4.2.4.Can take place in person or via technology, or a combination of both. - 13.4.2.5.
+Can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 13.4.2.6.
+May occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posting on social media). - 13.4.2.7.
+Can be perpetrated by individuals or groups, males or females, and children or adults.
+The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised - 13.4.2.8. and range from opportunistic to complex organised abuse; and 13.4.2.9.
+Is typified by some form of power imbalance in favo - 13.4.2.9.Is typified by some form of power imbalance in favour of those perpetrating the abuse. - 13.4.3.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources. - 13.4.5.
+Some of the following signs may be indicators of Child Criminal Exploitation: - 13.4.5.1.
+Children who appear with unexplained gifts or new possessions. - 13.4.5.2.
+Children who associate with other young people involved in exploitation; - 13.4.5.3.
+Children who suffer from changes in emotional well-being; - 13.4.5.4.
+Children who misuse drugs and alcohol; - 13.4.5.5.
+Children who go missing for periods of time or regularly come home late;and - 13.4.5.6.
+Children who regularly miss school or education or do not take part in education.

-The above Child Criminal Exploitation indicators can also be indicators of ChildSexual Exploitation, as can:

-- children who have older boyfriends or girlfriends; - children who suffer from sexually transmitted infections or becomepregnant;
+- 13.4.6.
+The above Child Criminal Exploitation indicators can also be indicators of Child Sexual Exploitation, as can: - 13.4.6.1.
+Children who have older boyfriends or girlfriends. - 13.4.6.2.
+Children who suffer from sexually transmitted infections or become pregnant. - 13.4.7.
 Our schools will support the multi-agency activity to combat these crimes and help to divert and support any young pupils affected by CSE and CCE.
-Each school will follow their local Safeguarding Children's Board protocol for identifying andmanaging cases of CSE and/or CCE and promote the use of the their Safeguard Identification Tool (if they provide one).
+Each school will follow their local Safeguarding Children's Board protocol for identifying and managing cases of CSE and/or CCE and promote the use of the their Safeguard Identification Tool (if they provide one).
 Also see section 'Child on Child Sexual Violence and Sexual Harassment.

-13.5 Gangs and youth violence
+13.5.
+Gangs and youth violence